-A grade of Incomplete or "I" will be earned only when the student has completed a substantial portion (80-85%) of the course work and an event occurs making it impossible for the student to complete the remaining 10-15% of the work prior to the end of the semester.
+A grade of Incomplete or "I" will be earned only when the student has completed a substantial portion (80-85%) of the course work and an event occurs making it impossible for the student to complete the remaining 15-20% of the work prior to the end of the semester.
 It is the student's responsibility to notify the instructor of the event.
 The instructor and student may enter into a completion contract.
 The contract will list the objectives required for course completion.
 The student is responsible for completion of the contracted objectives.
-Upon satisfactory completion of the contracted objectives, the incomplete 'I' grade will be changed to a letter grade of A, B, C, D, or F. If the student does not satisfactorily complete the terms of the contract within the specified time period, the "I" grade will be changed to a letter grade of F.
+Upon satisfactory completion of the contracted objectives, the incomplete 'I' grade will be changed to a letter grade of A, B, C, D, or F. If the student does not satisfactorily complete the terms of the contract within the specified time period, the "I" grade will be changed to a letter grade of F. If an "I" is given, the student will need to complete the remaining portion of the course the next time it is offered (the following year).